wheels advanced testing

 wheels test:integration --verbose --format=junit

-wheels test:integration --type=plugin
+wheels test:integration --type=app

 test:watch - Watch Mode